Will lockdown lift on 21 June as planned?

 “People are not saying we should abandon the 21 June date altogether but just to delay it by a few weeks while we gather more intelligence and we can look at the trajectory in a clearer way.”

-A number of other leading experts have agreed that the current date for relaxation is inadvisable given the current evidence but, so far, none are advocating new lockdowns - either national or local to hotspots like the hardest-hit north west, Midlands and London.
+A number of other leading experts have agreed that the original date for relaxation was inadvisable given the current evidence but, so far, none are advocating new lockdowns - either national or local to hotspots like the hardest-hit north west, Midlands and London.

-However, indecision over the extent of the delay required is causing fresh exasperation in some quarters, with Professor Robert Dingwall of Nottingham Trent University complaining on Times Radio on Tuesday morning that the government’s critics “can’t even agree on what delay they’d like.”
+However, indecision over the extent of the delay required has caused fresh exasperation in some quarters, with Professor Robert Dingwall of Nottingham Trent University complaining on Times Radio on Tuesday morning that the government’s critics “can’t even agree on what delay they’d like.”

 “By the time we get to 21 June, everybody who is in the nine priority groups or the highest risk will have had both jabs, and would have had a period of time to consolidate the immunity,” he said.